 Requests for J-1 visa sponsorship through the Educational Commission on Foreign Medical Graduates (ECFMG) must be coordinated through our office.
-Applicants for U.S. permanent residency, J-2 dependents of J-1 Exchange visitors, and other categories of individuals holding valid Employment Authorization Documents (EAD,) may study or work at UT Southwestern.
+Applicants for U.S. permanent residency, J-2 dependents of J-1 Exchange visitors, and other categories of individuals holding valid Employment Authorization Documents (EAD) may study or work at UT Southwestern.

 Certain UT Southwestern faculty may be sponsored for O-1 visas.
-Research track and tenure track faculty with titles of Instructor or above may be sponsored for U.S. permanent residency “green card.”
+Research track and tenure track faculty with titles of Instructor or above may be sponsored for a U.S. permanent residency “green card.”
 These applications are coordinated through the Office of International Affairs but must be prepared and filed by a qualified immigration attorney.

 Glossary of Some Common Visa Classifications